banana-galaxy/webscraping-for-component-hk/README.md

 # webscraping for component-hk

+> ⚠️ component-hk is a scam, do not send them money for anything

 [component-hk](https://component-hk.net) has very attractive prices but its website offers no parametric search.
 These couple of programs are made with the aim of making the search easier.

 `get_data.py` gathers info on every product it can find from a product category and `find_display.py` can then use this information to perform a parametric search on it